Rochester Cathedral: Civil War

-The cathedral fabric required continuous care: in 1664 the south aisle was recased and in 1670 40' of the north aisle had to be rebuilt.
+The cathedral fabric required continuous care: in 1664 the south aisle was recased and in 1670 40 feet of the north aisle had to be rebuilt.
 In 1679 the spire was in a dangerous state and an architect, Samuel Guy, reported on it.
-He reported that £1,000 of work was needed, however a few months later a Westminster carpenter, Henry Fry, took a different view: some lead work and the repair of one beam was sufficient. £160 was spent on the organ.
+He reported that £1,000 of work was needed, however a few months later a Westminster carpenter, Henry Fry, opined that some lead work and the repair of one beam was sufficient. £160 was spent on the organ.
 In 1705 work started to relead the roof, completed by 1724.
 In 1730 the old ringers' loft above the quire steps was removed and the crossing vaulted.
 Between 1742 and 1743 major work was undertaken in the quire, sufficiently disruptive that the dean and chapter used nearby St Nicholas' Church.
 In 1749 the steeple had to be rebuilt and between 1765 and 1772 the west front towers were rebuilt.

 The cathedral's south quire aisle and transept were giving cause for concern, so in 1751 they were buttressed, the roof lightened and supporting brickwork placed in the crypt.
 In 1798 Edward Hasted wrote a description of the cathedral and its environs, published as part of his The History and Topographical Survey of the County of Kent.
 He observed that "time has so far impaired the strength of the materials with which it is built, that in all likelihood the care and attention of the present chapter towards the support of it will not be sufficient to prevent the fall of a great part of it at no great distance of time".
 A new organ in 1791 completed the 18th-century works.